-If you have not had Brussels sprouts before because you don’t like cabbage or stinky food, then you are in for a treat.
+If you have not had Brussels sprouts before because you don’t like cabbage or other potent smelling foods, then you are in for a treat.
 Be prepared to fall in love with Pickled Brussels Sprouts!

 Excuse me?
 Sugar?
 Nope!
 Don’t think so!!